-"This appointment carries with it the assignment of administrative responsibilities as (title); however, this assignment is subject to change upon notice by the appointing administrator.".
+- Administrators, such as deans, who hold tenure in an academic department, receive a "Tenured Faculty Appointment" contract.
+Their administrative titles must be added in the space as follows: "This appointment carries with it the assignment of administrative responsibilities as (title); however, this assignment is subject to change upon notice by the appointing administrator."

 - Contracts for persons with regular appointments who were granted administrative tenure prior to June 1, 1982, should include the following added language: "This appointment carries with it administrative tenure granted prior to June 1, 1982."